instana/nginx-tracing/README.md

       # is found.
 This can also be the case at `server` level.
       opentracing_propagate_context;

-      # Using the `opentracing_remove_duplication` command enables the
+      # The `opentracing_remove_duplication` directive enables the
-      # removal of the duplication of Server-Timing Header in the NGINX response.
+      # removal of the duplication of the Server-Timing header in the NGINX response.
       # This duplication may occur if more than one tracer is involved in the
       # the process chain of a request.
-      # The command can be inserted in the following contexts: http, server,
+      # The directive can be inserted in the following contexts: http, server,
-      # location, backend.
+      # location, and upstream.
       opentracing_remove_duplication on;

       proxy_pass http://backend;